Skip to main content

 Anticipated Workshops:

-• UC San Diego Colleges Info Session
+• UC San Diego Colleges Info Session - Get a refresher on the requirements your college asks of transfer students.

 Anticipated Social Activities:

 • Field trips and hikes to the beach!
-Every year we take the PATH Summer Academy cohort on a kayaking trip to learn more about the ocean life in San Diego and engage in conversation on how to preserve marine life with Philosophy Professor Craig Callender.
+Every year, we take the PATH Summer Academy cohort on a kayaking trip to learn more about the ocean life in San Diego and engage in conversation on how to preserve marine life with Philosophy Professor Craig Callender.

-• Visit to San Diego Zoo
+• Visit to the San Diego Zoo as part of hands-on learning

 Program Expectations